The hotel where Ted Bundy murdered Lynette Culver

 Shortly after he entered the building, an authority figure spotted him and ordered him to leave.

-His decision to enter Turner Hall may have been motivated by the cold weather.
-Because it was cold and wet, many young women would have opted to stay inside.
+The icy weather may have been a factor in his decision to enter Turner Hall.
+Because it was cold and wet, many women opted to stay inside.

-The potential victims that he did encounter outside were obviously in no mood to brave the elements and follow a strange man back to his car.
+The potential victims that he did encounter outside were evidently in no mood to brave the elements and follow a stranger back to his car.

 Coordinates: 42.866499, -112.429467